 - 1. Access the Code Insight Web UI in a Firefox browser. - 2.
-In the browser, click to open the Firefox hamburger menu, and select Options. - 3.
-In the Find in Options search field, enter cer, and click $^{oldsymbol{ ho}}$. - 4.
+In the upper-right corner of the browser, click \equiv to open the Firefox hamburger menu, and select Options. - 3.
+In the Find in Options search field, enter cer, and click $\overline{\rho}$. - 4.
 Scroll through the search results to locate the Certificates section, and click View Certificates. - 5.
 On the Certificate Manager window, click Servers to list the available certificates. - 6.
 Select the Code Insight Core Server certificate, and click Export. - 7.
 Click Save to export the certificate to a file in any location.
 If you save the file to a location not accessible by the machine on which the Code Insight scan agent plugin resides, copy the file to such a location before beginning the import phase. - 8.
 Click OK to close the Certificate Manager window.